Dropkick: Front dropkick

 Popularized by Jumping Joe Savoldi and Abe Coleman, the front dropkick involves the wrestler jumping kicking forward so that they hit the opponent with the soles of both feet.
 This enables the wrestler to fall backwards to the mat, landing on their upper back and shoulder area.
 This is often used to attack lower parts of the opponent than the modern dropkick.

 Another variation, known as a shotgun dropkick, sees the wrestler charge from one corner to an opponent standing in the middle of the ring and dropkicking them with such force that it catapults the opponent into the corner.
 This was popularized in Japan by Takahiro Suwa and Yasushi Kanda before Finn Bálor made it famous in America.

 Missile dropkick

-A missile dropkick is involves the wrestler jumping off the second or top turnbuckle and performing the dropkick on a standing opponent.
+A missile dropkick involves the wrestler jumping off the second or top turnbuckle and performing the dropkick on a standing opponent.

 Corner-to-corner missile dropkick

 In this variant, the attacking wrestler first sets up the opponent such that he is near one corner (or side) of the ring in a seated position, before himself proceeding to the opposite diagonal corner (or side) and ascending to the top or second rope.
 From this position the wrestler leaps at his opponent and performs a front dropkick.
 Often a wrestler performing this maneuver will place a chair or other foreign object in front of the opponent's head, wedging the chair between the middle and bottom ropes such that it is relatively steady, and causing it to be driven into the opponent's face or head upon impact.
 This move was invented by Rob Van Dam as the Van Terminator, and later popularized by Shane McMahon as the Coast to Coast.
 Sami Zayn uses a somersault version during the independent circuit as El Generico.
 The move is also damaging to the person performing the move, as Shane McMahon had hit the back of his head after landing the dropkick upon landing due to the force recoil.